-With word that President Donald Trump planned to resume his in-person political rallies on June 19, 2020 — that’s Juneteenth, a commemoration of slavery’s end and black America’s biggest secular holiday — in Tulsa, Oklahoma, it seemed clear the era of Republican dog whistles was finally over.
+With word that President Donald Trump planned to resume his in-person political rallies in Tulsa, Oklahoma on June 19, 2020 — that’s Juneteenth, a commemoration of slavery’s end and black America’s biggest secular holiday — it seemed clear the era of Republican dog whistling was finally over.

 In light of the protests that gripped American cities in wake of George Floyd’s May 29 killing, we are now free to drop all pretenses.
 Indeed, it’s time to retire all sorts of presumptions, including the idea that Trump and his white-nationalist “Christian” support is somehow unprecedented.
 On the contrary: We have been here before.

 But first, by all means, let’s also dispense with any and all pearl-clutching from progressives and centrists.
 Donald Trump understands the nature of his political support and, by now, so should we.
 To be fair, he’s been remarkably consistent re. the nature of his vision for this country.
 “Why is it always about race with you people,” his supporters serially countered in pre-Floyd America.
 Because, as was confirmed in June (which only confirms what the war on drugs and mass incarceration showed us decades before), it’s always been about race.

 Let’s further dispense with our vaguely snarky musing on the Trump movement’s signature rallying cry.
 When he and his followers pledge to “Make America Great Again”, they really do mean to make it white again — or rather, to restore white citizens to their longstanding, “rightful” place of privilege and power in the face of an ever more diverse citizenry and electorate.
 It’s time to retire this rhetorical question and simply accept it as demonstrable fact.